 If you've had your EE account for at least six months and have paid all of your bills to date, EE will unlock your iPhone for you.
-It'll cost you £8.99 if you're still within the contract, though, and it could take up to seven days, which is not ideal.
+It'll cost £8.99 if you're still within the contract, though, and it could take up to seven days, which isn't ideal.

 If you're a Pay as You Go customer and have enough credit to pay the £8.99 admin fee, EE will unlock your iPhone for you at that price.

-However, if you're not an EE customer and you've got an iPhone that's locked to EE, you're going to need to do some digging and if you got it from eBay the chances are it's not going to be easy.
-You'll need to find out the original owner's name, EE phone number, and maybe some additional account information.
+However, if you've got an iPhone that's locked to EE but you're not an EE customer, you're going to need to do some digging; if you got it from eBay this could be tricky.
+You'll need to find the original owner's name and EE phone number, and maybe some additional account information.

 Of course, it's not always going to be possible to find out the information you need, in which case you might need to use a third-party unlocking service as described later in this article.

 Similarly, Vodafone requires you to have an account or know the details of the person who did.
-If those details are already available, you can go straight ahead and use Vodafone's online unlocking form.
+If that's not a problem, you can go straight ahead and use Vodafone's online unlocking form.

-It'll take up to 48 hours for the company to get back to you and up to 10 days to unlock it, and it's free to do so.
+It'll take up to 48 hours for the company to get back to you and up to 10 days to unlock the phone, and it's free to do so.

-Three makes things much simpler, you'll be pleased to hear.
-On its website, the carrier states that any iPhone purchased after 1 January 2014 from Three is automatically unlocked as soon as you connect it to WiFi or connect it to iTunes.
+Three keeps things nice and simple.
+On its website, the carrier states that any iPhone purchased after 1 January 2014 from Three is automatically unlocked as soon as you connect it to Wi-Fi or iTunes.

 But even if you purchased your iPhone before that, you simply need to connect the iPhone to iTunes and restore the device to unlock it.
-You'll want to back up your content first, though, as restoring it is going to wipe all of its data.
+You'll want to back up your content first, though, as restoring will wipe all the data.

 Alternatively, you can fill out Three's online form.

-Virgin says any iPhone purchased from the company within the past few years will be unlocked already, but some older iPhones might not have the same luck.
+Virgin says any iPhone purchased from the company within the past few years will be unlocked already, but some older iPhones might not.

 If your iPhone isn't compatible with a sufficiently recent version of iOS - that is, if it's an iPhone 4 or older - you'll be able to perform a full restore of your iPhone to unlock it.
-Don't forget to back up your data first, though.
+Don't forget to back up your data first.